Azure-Samples/azure-sql-db-session-recommender/README.md

 #### Deploy the Azure Function

-To upload the Azure Function code to Azure it is recommeded to use Visual Studio Code, and the Azure Function extension: right click on the `/func` folder, select "Deploy to Function App" and then select the function app that has was created in 'Deploy Static Web App and Azure Function' step.
+To upload the Azure Function code to Azure it is recommeded to use Visual Studio Code, and the [Azure Function extension](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=node-v3%2Cpython-v2%2Cisolated-process&pivots=programming-language-csharp): right click on the `/func` folder, select "Deploy to Function App" and then select the function app that has was created in 'Deploy Static Web App and Azure Function' step.

-> Note: Azure function must be deployed as a stand-alone resource and cannot be deployed managed function within the Static Web App.
+> Note: Azure function must be deployed as a stand-alone resource and cannot be deployed as a managed function within the Static Web App.
 Static Web Apps managed functions only support HTTP triggers.

 ### Test the solution